HazzaCheng/AutoDL2019/README.md

 You can change the argument `dataset_dir` to other datasets, and change the argument `code_dir` to the directory containing this code (`model.py`).

-## Dataset

-You can get the dataset format form [here](https://www.4paradigm.com/competition/autospeech2019).

 ## Contact Us

 HazzaCheng: [hazzacheng@gmail.com](mailto:hazzacheng@gmail.com)